Community Partners

 This section is for information on your library’s community partners, contracts or memoranda of understanding with its partners, consortia memberships, events involving the library, and the library’s friends group and/or foundation.

-• If your library is a member of a consortium (e.g., LCEI17, LIBRI18, LYNX!19, VMLC20, VALNET21) or best practices group (e.g., MVLS22), your responsibilities as a member, the contact person for the group, and how to reach him or her
+• If your library is a member of a consortium or best practices group, include details about your responsibilities as a member, the contact person for the group, and how to reach them.

-23 A memorandum of understanding (MOU) is an agreement between two parties that is not legally binding, but which outlines the responsibilities of each of the parties to the agreement.
+• Contracts or memorandums of understanding (MOUs) with local partners.
+An MOU is an agreement between two parties that is not legally binding, but which outlines the responsibilities of each of the parties to the agreement.
 An MOU is often the first step toward creating a legally binding contract.

 Related Articles